TravorLZH/foos/README.md

 You can also type `make run` to play the OS if you have `qemu-system-i386` installed.

+> Due to the convenience, the GNU's command line tools are preferred over BSD's,
+> so make sure [`sed`][sed] in the host system is a GNU software.

 ## Images
 Harddisk images are supported:
 * *bootdisk.img:* 1st hard disk channel (DAP is used to load _system_)